 The word kiln also comes from the Latin culina.
 A kiln is a brick-lined or earthen oven used for baking and drying things like bricks or pottery.
 Interestingly, although most of us pronounce the word kiln by sounding the n at the end, those who work with kilns professionally often drop the n and just say kil.
 The dropping of the n is something that used to often happen in English.
 Another example is the word mill, which was originally milne, having come from the Latin word molina.

-Many people know the word cuisine from the very popular Japenese cooking show Iron Chef and its present American version.
-On that show a fictional "chairman" played by an actor1, begins the cooking competition between chefs by shouting "Allez cuisine!".
-He is supposedly saying "Go to the kitchen."
-To be more precise, the original Chairman Kaga actually said something more like "Alleh-Kizeen!"
-If he meant to say "go to the kitchen" this would be incorrect French.
-To the kitchen would actually be "À la cuisine."
-However, apparently even native French speakers cannot quite decide if he is breaking any rules, as there could be other intentions, such as the imperative allez, cuisine: "Come on, let's go do some cooking," or "come on, let's get to the kitchen."
+Many people know the word cuisine from the very popular Japanese cooking show Iron Chef and its present American version.
+On that show a fictional “chairman” played by an actor, begins the cooking competition between chefs by shouting “Allez cuisine!”.
+The original Iron Chef Chairman, Takeshi Kaga, was played by the real life stage and screen actor Shigekatsu Katsuta.
+He is supposedly saying “Go to the kitchen.”
+To be more precise, the original Chairman Kaga actually said something more like “Alleh-Kizeen!”
+If he meant to say “go to the kitchen” this would be incorrect French.
+To the kitchen would actually be “À la cuisine.”
+However, apparently even native French speakers cannot quite decide if he is breaking any rules, as there could be other intentions, such as the imperative allez, cuisine: “Come on, let’s go do some cooking,” or “come on, let’s get to the kitchen.”
 This just goes to show how plastic the word cuisine is.
-Since I don't speak French, despite my three years of trying to study it, I don't know what anybody is saying, only that I never use the word cuisine and only chose the word culinary for this site because it has "cool" in it.
+Since I don’t speak French, despite my three years of trying to study it, I don’t know what anybody is saying, only that I never use the word cuisine and only chose the word culinary for this site because it has “cool” in it.

 Haute Cuisine and Nouvelle Cuisine

-Haute cuisine is the origin of the French mother sauces, which most cooking students must learn early on in cooking school, and the very systematic tradition that French cooking is known for.
+Haute cuisine is the origin of the French mother sauces, which most cooking students must learn early on in cooking school, and the very systematic tradition for which French cooking is known.
 Haute cuisine was more or less systematized and codified by the famous French chefs Antonin Carême (Marie-Antoine Carême) and Georges-Auguste Escoffier.
 However, they worked on the shoulders of a much earlier chef who is often not given the credit he deserves.